Legislative Services 70 Collier Street Phone: (705) 739-4220 x5500 Fax: (705) 739-4206CityClerks@barrie.caMailing address:

 As per Section 239 of the Municipal Act, 2001, an Open Delegation request may be refused if the topic relates to a subject matter that permits a meeting or part of a meeting to be closed to the public, promotes a specific business, is not of community interest or may impugn the reputation of any individual or member.

-Anyone may share communications about topics listed under the ‘Public Meeting’ section of a General Committee meeting agenda.
+Anyone may share communications about topics listed under the ‘Public Meeting’ section of a General Committee or Planning Committee

 Public Meetings are provincially legislated for certain applications (i.e. Planning Act).
 At Public Meetings, applicants and City staff provide details of the proposed application.
 The public then has an opportunity to present their comments regarding the application.

-City staff gather communications shared at Public Meetings and prepare a report containing recommendations to be heard at a future General Committee meeting.
-General Committee will then discuss the report and make recommendations for Council to consider at the next City Council meeting.
+City staff gather communications shared at Public Meetings and prepare a report containing recommendations to be heard at a future Planning/General Committee meeting.
+Planning/General Committee will then discuss the report and make recommendations for Council to consider at the next City Council meeting.

 Under the Planning Act if you do not express your views at a Public Meeting before a decision is made, the Ontario Municipal Board (OMB) may refuse your request for referral, or dismiss all or part of your appeal without holding a hearing.